Under One Sun: Multi-Object Generative Perception of Materials and Illumination: Experimental Results

 \subsection{Dataset}

-\paragraph{\textbf{Training.}} We train MultiGP on synthetic object images and reflectance maps rendered by Mitsuba3 \cite{jakob2022mitsuba3}.
+\paragraph{\textbf{Training.}} We train MultiGP on synthetic 3D multi-object scenes with path-traced light transport (not 2D composites) and per-object reflectance-map triplets rendered by Mitsuba3 \cite{jakob2022mitsuba3}.
 We create 96 textures for 1100 Adobe 3D Assets \cite{adobestock} and 24 shape-dependent textures for each of the 4000 shapes of Xu \cite{xu2018deep} with MV-Adapter\cite{huang2025mv}.
-In addition we use randomly sampled unique colored textures.
+In addition we use unique colored textures.
 Reflectance properties (\ie, metallic, roughness, and specular) are randomly sampled, with metallicness restricted to 0 or 1 to avoid unrealistic reflectance under Disney BRDF \cite{burley2012physically}, and roughness set above 0.4 for 50\% of objects to prevent trivially easy illumination estimation.
-Illumination is randomly sampled from the Laval Indoor Dataset \cite{gardner-sigasia-17} and the Poly Haven HDRIs \cite{polyhaven_hdris} and compirse 2000 unique environment maps in total.
+Illumination is randomly sampled from the Laval Indoor Dataset \cite{gardner-sigasia-17} and the Poly Haven HDRIs \cite{polyhaven_hdris} totaling 2000 unique environment maps.

 \paragraph{\textbf{Synthetic data.}} For accuracy evaluation, we use the test split of Adobe 3D Assets with MV-Adapter textures and held-out illumination, forming 36 object triplets.
 For diversity evaluation, we construct pseudo raw reflectance maps from nLMVS-Synth \cite{yamashita2023nlmvs} shapes.